-If you are an international student, you should work to familiarise yourself with the marking scale utilised here as it will likely be quite different than earlier in your education.
+If you are an international student, you should work to familiarise yourself with the marking scale utilised here as it will likely be quite different than in your previous education.
 We encourage you to meet with instructors in office hours to work through any questions that you may have.